dthphuong/copilot-status/README.md

 # View usage for a specific date
 npm start stats --date 2024-01-15

-# Generate demo data to see the tracker in action
-npm start demo

 # Launch the live dashboard
 npm start dashboard --compact